tushartuteja/codekar/_posts/2018-06-21-my-own-attr-accessor.markdown

 # 3 Rails has_many, has_one, belongs_to

 I think by now you guys would have figured out how how_many, has_one and belongs_to work.
-It would a good assignment for your guys to write your own has_many, has_one and belongs_to function.
+It would be a good assignment for your guys to write your own has_many, has_one and belongs_to function.

 Ping me if you have any doubts.